benzsutee/benzsutee/README.md

 - 👋 Hi, I’m @benzsutee
-- 👀 I’m interested in ..
+- 👀 I’m interested in computer programming, IT, IoT, Web App.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python programming.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me by e-mail:suteepha@gmail.com

 <!---
 benzsutee/benzsutee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.